francoiskroll/FramebyFrame/README.md

 Transfer the zip archive to the computer when you will do the FramebyFrame analysis.
 You will also need the Zebralab .xls results file, so transfer it now too.
 It should be called _YYMMDD_BX1_BX2_….xls_ or _YYMMDD_BX1_….xls_ for a single Zebrabox.

+#### DanioVision users:

+You can export the frame-by-frame data files directly at the end the experiment.
+Alternatively, if you closed the experiment already, re-open the saved experiment (.evxt file) in EthoVisionXT as you would normally.

+Go to Export > Raw Data.
+* Check that `Track` & dependent variables is ticked ON; `Trial Control log` is OFF; `Hardware log` is OFF (default).
+* Choose a destination software.
+By default, this is "Export Files" folder of your data.
+* File format: choose "Unicode text – default (*.txt)".
+* `Missing value representation`is "-"
+* `Delimiter` is ";"

+Click "Start Export".

+DanioVision will now write one .txt per arena (well) in the folder specified above.
+The export takes a few hours and you will not be able to run DanioVision on the computer in the meantime.

+The files will be named "Track-{Experiment Name}-{Spaces}-{Trial number}-{Well name}-Subject 1.txt".
+The well names may differ dependent on how you called the arenas, e.g. 1, 2, 3, ... or A1, A2, A3, ...

+It it recommended to create a back-up of your experiment using File > Make Backup.
+You may want to use:
+* `Include Export Files` ticked ON
+* `Make Backup Read Only` ticked OFF

+You can then delete the original file.
+Before deleting, check that you can start the experiment from the backup.

 ### 2– Sort the frame-by-frame data

-The general structure of each raw .xls file in rawoutput is: first frame, data for every well; second frame, data for every well, etc. All one below the other in a tall format.
+**Zebralab users**: The general structure of each raw .xls file in rawoutput is: first frame, data for every well; second frame, data for every well, etc. All one below the other in a tall format.
 Something like:

 > frame1 – well 1 – 0 px
 frame1 – well 2 – 12 px